 Don’t look at your statements

 Spoiler alert: When the stock market plunges by nearly 20%, like it did in 2018, your account will also be down.
 One of the worst things you can do is constantly compare your account to a “high water mark”.
-A client called recently as she had noticed that she had lost $20,000 in her investments during the recent downturn.
+Not long ago a client called as she had noticed that she had lost $20,000 in her investments during a downturn.
 She didn’t bring up that she is still up over $150,000 in her investments over the past few years.
 It’s a lot easier to remember the tough times as opposed to how well you may have done over the longer term.
-Constantly checking your account and determine how much money you have lost, isn’t going to help you invest.
+Constantly checking your account to determine how much money you have lost, isn’t going to help you invest.
 When you know the market is down, don’t check your account.
 It is easier to not panic when you don’t know the gory details of your account balance when the market drops.
 Unless you need a large withdrawal from your investments in the next few months, it doesn’t matter what your account balance is each day.